Where did it come from?

 This is an open meeting for interested groups and people.
 Paula McGowan told the group how the training came about and why it is named in memory of her son Oliver McGowan.
 There was an introduction from Health Education England showing how the trials will work, and how autistic people and people with learning disabilities are co-producing at each stage.
 The National Development Team for Inclusion, the organisation leading the evaluation, presented their approach and who will be involved.

 The team then responded to questions raised prior to and in the meeting.
-The full list of Questions and Answers will be published on our website shortly.
+The full list of Questions and Answers are published on this page.
 The next meeting will be Friday 12 February 2021 (between 10:00 and 12:00) via Zoom.
+Registration for this event is now closed.